The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Collective Unconscious 60s cd**

 * AoE buff in a 8y radius around you
-* Regen (5 ticks of 100p) and mitigation (10%)
+* Regen (five ticks of 100p) and mitigation (10%)
 * Total heal potency: 500p if not held
 * Use as a group mitigation and regen
-* If you use CU and cancel it instantly you'll have 5s of mitigation
+* If you use CU and cancel it instantly, you'll have 5s of mitigation
-* Do not hold Collective Unconscious during most uptime scenario
+* Do not hold Collective Unconscious during most uptime scenarios

 ![](/img/jobs/ast/star.png)

 **Earthly Star 60s cd**

 * Places a large 20y ground aoe (20s duration)
-* Heals party members and damages enemies inside aoe
+* Heals party members and damages enemies inside AoE
 * Initial heal (540), and damage (205) when manually activated
-* After 10s, upgrades to Giant Dominance.
+* After ten seconds, upgrades to Giant Dominance.
 * After being upgraded heals (720) and damages (310) when manually activated or when the duration ends
 * Uses a weave window when manually activating it
 * Try to use this as close to on cooldown as possible while getting the benefit of its healing

 ![](/img/jobs/ast/horoscope.png)

-**Horoscope 60s cd**
+**Horoscope 60s Cooldown**

 * Gives party members a buff in a 20y radius around you (10s duration)
 * Heals party members when activated (200p)